Clemapfel/Mousetrap.jl/README.md

 > **Note**: Mousetrap is under active development.
 Consider participating in the development by [opening an issue](https://github.com/clemapfel/mousetrap.jl) when you encounter an error, bug, question, or missing feature.

+> **Note**: February 8th, 2024: I've been having some health issues at the moment, it may take me some time to get to open issues.
+Mousetrap is still usable and (mostly) stable, the repo will be maintained in the immediate future to the best of my abilities.
+Thank you for your understanding, C.
 ---

 ## Table of Contents